loganintech/sign-access-request/README.md

 If invalid:
 - Line 1 will turn **red**
-- Check that line 2 has an entitlement slug
+- Check that line 2 has an entitlement alias

 ### Using a Sign

-Right-click any valid C1 request sign to submit an access request for that entitlement.
-You'll receive:
+Right-click any valid C1 sign to submit a grant or revoke request for that entitlement.

+**When successful, you'll receive:**
 - A confirmation message
-- A clickable link to view your access request task in ConductorOne
+- A clickable link to view your task in ConductorOne

+**If you have existing open tasks:**
+- The plugin will detect them and show you clickable links to the existing tasks
+- No duplicate task will be created

 ### Destroying a Sign